-- (c) Deposit for sales contract. - (1) If a tenant proposes to use a federal, state, or local program to assist the purchase, for either mortgage insurance/guarantee or a direct mortgage, the required deposit shall not exceed the cash contribution required of the buyer by that program. - (2) If no such program is involved in the tenant purchase, the deposit required for a sales contract shall not exceed 7% of the sale price. - (d) Use of governmental assistance protected.
+- (a) Deposit for sales contract. - (1) If a tenant proposes to use a federal, State, or local program to assist the purchase, for either mortgage insurance, a mortgage guarantee, or a direct mortgage, the required deposit shall not exceed the cash contribution required of the buyer by that program. - (2) If no such program is involved in the tenant purchase, the deposit required for a sales contract shall be at least 1% of the purchase price. - (b) Use of governmental assistance protected.

-No landlord may refuse to enter into a sales contract with a tenant solely because the tenant proposes to use a federal, state, or local program to assist in the financing of the purchase.
+No landlord may refuse to enter into a sales contract with a tenant solely because the tenant proposes to use a federal, State, or local program to assist in the financing of the purchase.

+(c) Financing contingency.

-- (e) Financing contingency. - (1) A sales contract shall contain a reasonable financing contingency clause which: - (i) shall not require the tenant to obtain financing in less than 60 days from the date a contract is tendered by the landlord as provided by § 6-4(a)(4); and - (ii) shall excuse the tenant from performance of the sales contract if he is unable to obtain adequate financing within said 60-day period. - (2) A requirement that the tenant make application for financing within less than 7 banking days from the date of the tenant's execution of the contract shall render said clause unreasonable.
-(City Code, 1976/83, art.
-13, §50.)
-(Ord.
-79-1228.)
+A sales contract shall contain a reasonable financing contingency clause which:

+- (1) shall not require the tenant to obtain financing in less than 60 days from the date a contract is tendered by the landlord; and - (2) shall excuse the tenant from performance of the sales contract if the tenant is unable to obtain adequate financing within said 60-day period.

-§ 6-6.
-Miscellaneous.
+§ 6-15.
+Waiver of rights.